aeronauty/Aircraft-Flight-Mechanics/AircraftPerformance/Introduction.md

 - Define an aircraft's load factor, an understand a manoeuvre flight envelope ($V-n$ diagram).

-- Understand the effects of gusts on steady flight, and aircraft load factor.

-- Understand field performance (take off and landing), and estimate landing field length, and take-off distance based on FAR 23 and 25.
+- Draw a $V-n$ diagram given load factors, and some means to define aircraft stall and dive speed.

 These calculations are obviously dependent on the aircraft upon which we are working, and since 1903, aircraft have changed a tremendous amount: